msinton/random/Scala-3/blog.md

 Your code can still be compiled in Dotty under -language:Scala2Compat.

-When paired with the `-rewrite option`, the code will be automatically rewritten to conform to Dotty's stricter checking.
+When paired with the `-rewrite` option, the code will be automatically rewritten to conform to Dotty's stricter checking.

 [Dropped: Auto-Application - reference](https://dotty.epfl.ch/docs/reference/dropped-features/auto-apply.html)